What is the ZenniHome vision for living transformed?

 - Placement/Installation: There will be costs associated with the placement of your ZenniHome onto the foundation by crane and installation and joining of the two modules.

-Utilities Connection: There will be costs associated for the extension and connection of the utilities to the site – electric, water, gas, sewer - to be performed by a local qualified contractor, and inspected by the local permitting authority.
-If you are building off-grid, you will have to consider additional expenses for supplying your gas and septic systems.
+Utilities Connection: There will be costs associated for the extension and connection of the utilities to the site – electric, water, sewer – to be performed by a local qualified contractor, and inspected by the local permitting authority.
+If you are building off-grid, you will have to consider additional expenses for supplying your water and septic systems.

 Do ZenniHome units qualify for mortgage lending/financing?